Royal Observer Corps: Flying bombs

 Intelligence reports detailing the threat posed by Germany's flying bombs resulted in the instigation of Operation Totter, whereby ROC posts would fire 'Snowflake' illuminating rocket flares in order to alert RAF fighters to the presence of V-1 flying bombs.
-Observers at the coastal post of Dymchurch identified the very first of these weapons and within seconds of their report the defences were in action.
+Observers at the coastal post of Dymchurch, Kent, identified the very first of these weapons and within seconds of their report the defences were in action.

 This new weapon gave the ROC much additional work, both at posts and control centres.
 RAF fighter controllers temporarily moved their radio equipment into the operations rooms of ROC control centres at Horsham and Maidstone in order to direct fighters to intercept V-1 flying bombs using information displayed on ROC plotting tables.
-Critics who had earlier claimed that the ROC would be unable to assist the new fast-flying Gloster Meteor jet aircraft were answered when these aircraft, on their first operational combat sorties to intercept V-1s, were controlled entirely using ROC derived information.
-The optimism shown by the then Commandant ROC, Air Cdre Crerar, that the ROC would cope with this new technology was vindicated.
+Critics who had earlier claimed that the ROC would be unable to assist the new fast-flying Gloster Meteor jet aircraft were answered when these aircraft, on their first operational combat sorties to intercept V-1 flying bombs, were controlled entirely using ROC derived information.
+The optimism shown by the then Commandant ROC, Air Cdre Crerar, that the ROC would cope with this new and advanced technology was vindicated.

-The first V-1 over London is credited as spotted by Sydney Fenton of the ROC.
+The first V-1 identified and logged was by ROC personnel E Woodward and A Wraight, on 13 June 1944, at Dymchurch, Kent.
+(The first sighting over London itself was credited to S Fenton of the ROC).
+Attacks by V1 flying bombs continued until 29 March, 1945, with the last being recorded at Woolmer Green, Hertfordshire.